susom/db-to-avro/README.md

 Currently the application consists of a single module "db-to-avro-runner".
 More modules in the future can be added to call this runner from a REST API, Pubsub queue, etc.

-### TODO

-* Ability to split based on number of rows, not just table bytes
-* Pre/post scripts should simply be in the mounted backup directory, not copied into the container.
-* Flag for mount point for database container, instead of using .properties file(?)
+### TODO, in order of priority:

+* Resume features:
+  * Cancelled/crashed jobs should resume at last table exported
+  * Option: if destination file exists, don't export that table
 * Option to save directly to a GCS bucket
 * Support for regex in schema/table/column exclusion filters
+* Use temp files when writing to disk, rename to final name when complete.
+* Schema introspection should be able to exclude tables that will cause problems like '?' in column name

 * db-goodies ETL needs to return number of rows written
   * Validation: Number of rows in database should match number of rows written by db-goodies ETL
-* Resume feature: cancelled/crashed jobs should resume at last table exported
 * Automation
   - Ability to self-bootstrap into a new VM created in GCP and monitor output (?)
   - Job runner that reads VM metadata for job input (?)